-- (1) The options reflected herein were granted under the 2011 Incentive Plan, and vest and become exercisable in equal annual increments over a three-year period following the grant date.
-The options expire one day before the tenth anniversary of the grant date. - (2) Represents unvested restricted shares outstanding as of January 28, 2017 which will vest based upon continued service to the Company.
+(1) The options reflected herein were granted under the 2011 Incentive Plan, and vest and become exercisable in equal annual increments over a threeyear period following the grant date.
+The options expire one day before the tenth anniversary of the grant date.

+(2) Represents unvested restricted shares outstanding as of January 28, 2017 which will vest based upon continued service to the Company.
 The shares outstanding as of the end of fiscal 2016 are comprised of time-based awards of restricted shares that vest on an annual basis over a three-year period which were granted on March 7, 2014, March 6, 2015, and February 26, 2016.
 Also included in this column are performance-based restricted shares granted on March 7, 2014 tied to fiscal 2014 earnings per share which were earned at 82.5% of the Target which vested on March 7, 2017.
-Pursuant to the Retirement Policy, Mr. Lloyd and Mr. DeMatteo's shares will be released upon the earlier of the original vesting date or their retirement. - (3) Represents unvested restricted shares outstanding as of January 28, 2017 which will be earned, if at all, based upon the achievement of certain performance targets as well as continued service to the Company.
+Pursuant to the Retirement Policy, Mr. Lloyd and Mr. DeMatteo's shares will be released upon the earlier of the original vesting date or their retirement.

+(3) Represents unvested restricted shares outstanding as of January 28, 2017 which will be earned, if at all, based upon the achievement of certain performance targets as well as continued service to the Company.
 All of the performance-based restricted shares granted in fiscal 2016 were tied to certain operating earnings Targets for fiscal 2017 and will vest, to the extent earned, on February 26, 2019, which represents the end of the three-year vesting period, subject to continued service to the Company.
 All of the performance-based restricted shares granted in fiscal 2015 were tied to our fiscal 2016 consolidated net income and will vest, to the extent earned, on March 6, 2018, which represents the end of the three-year vesting period, subject to continued service to the Company.
 The awards tied to consolidated net income for fiscal 2016 were earned at 55% of the target following the completion of the audited consolidated financial statements for fiscal 2016.
-The performance-based restricted shares granted in fiscal 2014 presented in this column were tied to our return on invested capital ("ROIC") for fiscal 2016.
-The awards tied to fiscal 2016 ROIC were earned at 0% following the completion of the audited consolidated financial statements for fiscal 2016.
+The performance-based restricted shares granted in fiscal 2016 ROIC were earned at 0% following the completion of the audited consolidated financial statements for fiscal 2016.
 The unvested restricted awards are entitled to quarterly dividends of the amount declared by the Board.
-The dividends on the restricted shares subject to performance measures will be accrued and paid to the recipients only if and when the shares yest
+The dividends on the restricted shares subject to performance measures will be accrued and paid to the recipients only if and when the shares vest.